 The State Health Insurance Assistance Program (SHIP) is a free, unbiased counseling program provided by the Indiana Department of Insurance for Medicare beneficiaries in Indiana.
 SHIP provides health insurance counseling for people with Medicare: www.in.gov/idoi

-The Indiana State Information Center is your single point of contact for questions about Indiana State government: www.in.gov/core/help
+The Indiana State Information Center is your single point of contact for questions about any office of Indiana State Government.
+You can reach this office by phone at: (317) 233-0800 or 1 (800) 457-8283 or at: www.in.gov/core/help

 Department of Natural Resources, Indiana